autocrossblog/autocrossblog_astro/src/content/post/2009-01-21-it's-for-sale-again.md

 ---
-layout: post
+author: chris
-title: It's for sale again
+image: ''
-date: '2009-01-21T03:54:20+00:00'
+publishDate: 2009-01-21T03:54:20+00:00
-permalink: its-for-sale-again
+title: "It's for sale again"
-image:
+excerpt: "Explore this blog post about preparing for the upcoming sale of a 1973 Datsun 240Z, complete with an L28E motor and several valuable parts."
-categories: [ 240z, datsun, megasquirt, forsale ]
+url: 'its-for-sale-again'
-description: Explore this blog post about preparing for the upcoming sale of a 1973 Datsun 240Z, complete with an L28E motor and several valuable parts.
+tags:  [ 240z, datsun, megasquirt, forsale ]
-last_modified_at: 2024-11-15T12:15:17-06:00
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So this time, I think, I am serious about selling the Datsun.
 With moving sometime in the next 5-6 months I need to start preparing for the move, and with my work/school/book schedule there is no way I will have time to work on the Datsun in the coming months.